 When To Take A Mass Gainer

 Mass gainer shakes can generally be taken at any time of day when you’re needing calories.

-Some people opt to take shakes after their workout but they can really be taken at any time.
+Some people opt to take shakes after their workout but they can really be consumed at any time.
 Don’t forget that you could use your new mass gainer to replace your current protein shake, although this will come down to your personal preference and needs.

 It’s also worth reading each manufacturers’ instructions on when to consume their shakes and carefully checking the entire label.
-As we mentioned above, there’s absolutely no point in taking a mass gainer if your workout regime and diet are not on point, so make sure you get those sorted first.
+As we mentioned above, there’s absolutely no point in taking a mass gainer if your workout regime and diet are not on point – so make sure you get those sorted first.

 As a rough guide, some of the best exercises for building muscle mass include: deadlifts, squats, bench press, pull-ups, rows.
 Generally, you want to be focusing on the large compound exercises that use the main muscle groups.

 We always recommend speaking to your doctor or a certified medical professional before taking any new supplements or making any major lifestyle changes.

 Best Mass Gainers – Our Pick